Natural Arthritis Pain Relief

 The study (referred to as NIH GAIT) had overall findings indicating that both supplements actually work better than the prescribed Celebrex (celecoxib) in effectively reducing moderate to severe pain from the most common forms of arthritis.

 “The NEJM’s findings that two popular supplements actually work better than a popular prescription medication underscore what millions of consumers already know.
-That is, natural products and dietary supplements, when used properly, hold great potential for improving health and well-being,” said Dr. Daniel Fabricant, Vice President of Science and Quality Assurance for NNFA.
+That is, natural products and dietary supplements, when used properly, hold great potential for improving health and well-being,” said Dr. Daniel Fabricant, who was at the time Vice President of Science and Quality Assurance for NNFA.

 He added that demonstrated “efficacy and safety beyond that of the pharmaceutical intervention” is good news consumers should take note of.
 “This study is further proof that dietary supplements can play an integral role in consumer’s daily lifestyle and overall health,” said Fabricant.